fncbook/fnc/matlab/chapter8.md

 ```{index} !
 MATLAB; spdiags
 ```

-The `spdiagm` function creates a sparse matrix given its diagonal elements.
+The `spdiags` function creates a sparse matrix given its diagonal elements.
 The main or central diagonal is numbered zero, above and to the right of that is positive, and below and to the left is negative.

 ```{code-cell}
 n = 50;